Earthquakes on May 8, 2026

 7.2 km---✓ ReviewedUSGS →

-On May 8, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 18 km ESE of Ridgecrest, CA at 23:54 UTC.
-This was a shallow crustal earthquake, focused at 7.2 km depth.
-Geolocation places the event at 35.544°N, -117.504°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 2.1 earthquake 18 km ESE of Ridgecrest, CA with origin time 23:54 UTC on May 8, 2026.
+The hypocenter lay at 7.2 km, placing this in the shallow crustal category.
+The epicenter is at 35.544°, -117.504°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08